Taniwhasaurus: Mobility

-The analysis of the dorsal and caudal vertebrae is complex due to the poor preservation of the fossil material of Taniwhasaurus, which does not preserve the transverse processes nor the neural spines.
-Several anatomical reviews performed using the caudal vertebrae place great emphasis on the neural and hemale spines, conclusions that cannot easily be applied to Taniwhasaurus.
-The caudal vertebrae of T. antarcticus follow a pattern very similar to that found in both Plotosaurus and Tylosaurus, where vertebral sturdiness is taken as a parameter to quantify vertebral stiffness in different areas.
-Some of the caudal regions can be distinguished, as is the case of the pygal vertebrae.
-These are interpreted as a support zone that would have great flexibility.
+Although the dorsal and caudal vertebrae of T. antarcticus are poorly preserved, they follow a very similar morphology to that of Tylosaurus and Plotosaurus.
+The pygal vertebrae, which are derived caudal vertebrae, are interpreted as a bearing area that would have great flexibility.
 This part of the caudal vertebrae consists of a very similar in morphology to each other, and is represented in Taniwhasaurus only by intermediate caudal vertebrae.

 The terminal caudal vertebrae would support the caudal fin and, as in Plotosaurus, these have a subcircular section in the anterior region and turn into an ovoid shape compressed laterally posteriorly.
 However, this configuration does not allow one to assess whether or not there is a tendency for high numbers of pygal vertebrae at the expense of intermediate caudals, as seen in derived mosasaurines.
 It was suggested that Rusellosaurina, the clade including tylosaurines and related lineages, had a plesiomorphic axial skeleton and that therefore their swimming would be less developed, quite the opposite of mosasaurines, which would have had carangiform swimming, that is to say forms where the tail is the main source of propulsion, while the most anterior part of the body maintains restricted movement.
 However, a thesis published in 2017 proves that Tylosaurus had a powerful and fast swim, due in particular to the regionalization of the caudal vertebrae, although less marked than in more derived mosasaurines.

 The analyzes concerning the dorsal and caudal vertebrae in Plotosaurus and Tylosaurus are similar to those found in modern cetaceans, and that therefore these would also have a carangiform swimming shape.
 The relative measurements of the vertebral centra, of the morphological and phylogenetic proximity with Tylosaurus, seem to indicate that the tail of T. antarcticus would also have a very important role in movement, confirming this hypothesis.
 However, the cervical vertebrae of Taniwhasaurus show an unusual range of motion in a carangiform swimmer, perhaps wider than in any other mosasaur due to the lateral compression of the vertebral centra in this area, but also at their length.
 Based on this evidence, it is accepted that although the entire vertebral column of T. antarcticus would have had great mobility, the tail would be the main source of propulsion, supporting the trend towards more carangiform forms, placing Taniwhasaurus somewhere between the forms eel-shaped basals and carangiform-derived forms.
 This is in agreement with the phylogenetic position of this taxon.